Kostas-Panagiotou/multiverse_comics-milestone-project-4/README.md

 ## **Data Schema**

     The `Product` model within the products app, is used to store information about individual products.
+    The `Gategory` model within the products app, is used to group all the products in the spesific gategogy.
     The `UserProfile` model within the profiles app is used to store user's profile information and is connected to the checkout `Order` model - to store the user's checkout information, as well as order history.

     The `Order` model within the checkout app, is used to store orders.